celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

     - [Run for election](#run-for-election)
     - [Stop Validating](#stop-validating)

-This section explains how to get a Validator node running on the network, using the same docker image as for running a full node.
+This section explains how to get a Validator node running on the network, using the same docker image used for running a full node.

 Validators help secure the Celo network by participating in Celo’s Proof of Stake protocol.
 Validators are organized into Validator Groups, analogous to parties in representative democracies.
 A Validator Group is essentially an ordered list of Validators.